-With NVTabular running on a single V100 32GB GPU, we were able to complete ETL in 13 minutes.
-With a DGX-1 cluster of eight V100 GPUs, we can accelerate ETL to 3 minutes.
-Combined with [HugeCTR](http://www.github.com/NVIDIA/HugeCTR/), we can process the dataset and train the full model in only 6 minutes.
+With NVTabular on a single V100 32GB GPU we are able to complete ETL in 13 minutes, and using a DGX-1 cluster of eight V100 GPUs we can accelerate ETL to 3 minutes.
+Combined with [HugeCTR](http://www.github.com/NVIDIA/HugeCTR/) we can process the dataset and train the full model in only 6 minutes.
 This fast iteration is the goal of NVTabular and the [Merlin application framework](https://developer.nvidia.com/nvidia-merlin).
-We’re working on A100 benchmarks and will share them as soon as they are available.
+We’re working on A100 benchmarks and will share as soon as they are available.

-We also have a [simple tutorial](examples/rossmann-store-sales-example.ipynb) that demonstrates similar functionality on a much smaller dataset.
-A pipeline for the [Rossman store sales dataset](https://www.kaggle.com/c/rossmann-store-sales) that feeds into a [fast.ai tabular data model](https://docs.fast.ai/tabular.learner.html) is provided.
+We also have a [simple tutorial](examples/rossmann-store-sales-example.ipynb) that demonstrates similar functionality on a much smaller dataset, providing a pipeline for the [Rossman store sales dataset](https://www.kaggle.com/c/rossmann-store-sales) fed into a [fast.ai tabular data model](https://docs.fast.ai/tabular.learner.html).

 ### Learn More

-If you’re interested in learning more about how NVTabular works under the hood, we’ve provided this [more detailed description of the core functionality](HowItWorks.md).
+If you are interested in learning more about how NVTabular works under the hood we have provided this [more detailed description of the core functionality](HowItWorks.md).

-We also have [API documentation](https://nvidia.github.io/NVTabular/main/index.html) that outlines the specifics of the available calls within the library.
+We also have [API documentation](https://nvidia.github.io/NVTabular/main/index.html) that outlines in detail the specifics of the calls available within the library.